pyxo-dev/qint/README.md

 # Introduction

-Qint (Quasar internationalization) is a library that facilitate the i18n of Quasar apps.
+Qint (Quasar internationalization) is a library that facilitates the i18n of Quasar apps.
 Qint extends [Vint](https://github.com/pyxo-dev/vint).

 # Installation

+## Using the app extension

+The app extension [Int](https://github.com/pyxo-dev/quasar-app-extension-int) is the easiest way to install and get started.

+## Manual install

 ``` bash
 yarn add vue-i18n@next